debraysimon/tpxle-doc/docs/AbeewayRefGuide/Parameters-default-configuration/firmware-parameters.md

 (8) The tracker switches to standby mode if the user sends downlink to change to OFF mode, or if a very long button press is done.

-(9) If the bit 17 is set to 1, and t*ransmit_strat* =1,2,4 or 5 then the tracker adapts the LoRaWAN™ data rate for long payloads (so it is possible that the transmit strategy is not respected).
+(9) If the bit 17 is set to 1, and *transmit_strat* =1,2,4 or 5 then the tracker adapts the LoRaWAN™ data rate for long payloads (so it is possible that the transmit strategy is not respected).

 (10) If bit 17 is set to 0, then the tracker does not adapt the LoRaWAN data rate for long payloads.
 In this case if the selected data rate does not support the payload size, then it is discarded.